Welcome to the University of Toronto Joint Centre for Bioethics

 A Collaboratory in Bioethics Research, Education, Practice and Public Engagement

 The University of Toronto Joint Centre for Bioethics (JCB) is a partnership between the University of Toronto and affiliated healthcare organizations.
 The JCB studies important ethical, health-related topics through research and clinical activities.
-The JCB is a network of over 180 multidisciplinary professionals seeking to improve health care standards at both national and international levels.
-At the JCB, theory is put into practice.
+The JCB is a network of over 180 multidisciplinary professionals seeking to improve healthcare standards at both national and international levels.
+At the JCB, the theory is put into practice.

 Our mission is to provide leadership in bioethics research, education, practice and public engagement.

 The JCB teaching module on PAD developed by Dr. Larry Librach (former JCB Director) was presented at the Canadian Bioethics Society Annual Conference in Banff, Alberta in June 2013.
 The following slides provide an introduction to the teaching module… > Continue reading PAD Education Program

 Professor Jennifer Gibson has been appointed as Interim Director of the JCB

 Professor Larry Librach has stepped down as Director of the Joint Centre for Bioethics (JCB), as of April 15, 2013, for medical reasons.
 Professor Jennifer Gibson has been appointed as Interim Director of the JCB, effective April 15, 2013, to June 30, 2014, or until a new Director is appointed. > Read Announcement by Catharine Whiteside, Dean, Faculty of Medicine

 Publication: Population and Public Health Ethics: Cases from Research, Policy, and Practice